The term gallbladder disease is used for several types of conditions that can affect your gallbladder.

 The gallbladder is a small pear-shaped sac located underneath your liver.
-Your gallbladder’s main function is to store the bile produced by your liver and pass it along to the small intestine.
+Your gallbladder’s main function is to store the bile produced by your liver and pass it along through a duct that empties into the small intestine.
 Bile helps you digest fats in your small intestine.

 Gallstones also tend to form when the gallbladder doesn’t empty completely or often enough.
 They can be as small as a grain of sand or as large as a golf ball.